 ATLAS (Atlantic Academy of Space), an accredited program by the Nova Scotia Department of Education, offers high school students in Atlantic Canada an exciting opportunity.
 The two-week ATLAS summer academy provides participants with the chance to delve into space engineering and technology through an intensive CubeSat satellite design program at Dalhousie University.
 Notably, all students who take part in this academy can now claim high school credit for their involvement.

 ATLAS aims to promote gender parity and inclusivity by striving for a 50% enrollment of Indigenous and Black students, thereby addressing the need for increased diversity in the sector.
 Beyond the satellite design program, ATLAS extends its impact by delivering workshop series in high school classrooms.
 This initiative, provided free of charge to students in the region, offers critical guidance and insight into STEM careers and academic opportunities within the space sector.

-Melkiknuawti (mel-gig-new-oh-di), an accredited program by the Nova Scotia Department of Education, invites Indigenous youth to embark on a two-week land-based education experience.
+Mlkiknewawti (mel-gig-new-oh-di), an accredited program by the Nova Scotia Department of Education, invites Indigenous youth to embark on a Ten-day land-based education experience.
 Participants in this program have the valuable opportunity to claim their high school credit upon completion.